dejvis06/angular-complete-guide/02-modules-project/README.md

 ### `declarations` & `bootstrap`

+In the declarations we specify the non standalone components. <br>

 After adding AppComponent in the declarations attribute of the NgModule, the following have to be removed in the AppComponent:

 ```